Shapley values and machine learning to characterize metamaterials for seismic applications: SUMMARY AND CONCLUDING REMARKS

 \section{SUMMARY AND CONCLUDING REMARKS}

-This paper addresses the effect of material and geometrical properties of a metamaterial on band structure characteristics under Bragg scattering and local resonance.
-Given our interest in seismic wave barriers, we have considered the first frequency cut-off and first band-gap as the two quantities of interest (QoIs).
-The contributions of our paper are twofold. \emph{First}, we have developed a sensitivity analysis method using Shapley values---a technique from cooperative game theory---for quantifying the dominance of input parameters on the QoIs. \emph{Second}, we have presented machine learning tools for obtaining regression models for the QoIs.
+This paper addressed the influence of material and geometrical properties of a metamaterial on band structure characteristics, particularly under the phenomena of Bragg scattering and local resonance.
+Given our focus on seismic wave barriers, we considered the frequency at which the first cut-off occurs and the magnitude of the first band-gap as the two primary quantities of interest (QoIs).
+Our contributions are twofold. \emph{Firstly}, we presented a sensitivity analysis method utilizing Shapley values---a technique from cooperative game theory---to quantify the dominance of input parameters on these quantities of interest. \emph{Secondly}, we introduced machine learning tools for obtaining regression models to predict these quantities of interest.